-When you fast, do not look somber as the hypocrites do...
-But when you fast, put oil on your head and wash your face, so that it will not be obvious to men that you are fasting, but only to your Father, who is unseen; and your Father, who sees what is done in secret, will reward you (Matthew 6:16-18).
+"When you fast, do not look somber as the hypocrites do...17 But when you fast, put oil on your head and wash your face, 18 so that it will not be obvious to others that you are fasting, but only to your Father, who is unseen; and your Father, who sees what is done in secret, will reward you."

 "When you fast," not "if you fast."
 Jesus assumes His followers will fast.
-In fact, He ties fasting to two other rhythms-giving and praying.
-Fasting is just as normal as giving and praying.
-But He emphasizes why we fast.
+In fact, earlier in Matthew 6, He ties fasting to two other rhythms-giving and praying.
+Fasting is just as normal as giving and praying, but He emphasizes why we fast.
 We don't fast to posture ourselves as more spiritual than others.
 Instead, we fast as a posture of our heart before God.
 This motive for fasting is highlighted a few chapters later when Jesus was asked a direct question about fasting: